theron-wang/otr4j/README.md

 ## Architectural considerations

-* Correctness of off-the-record protocol implementation.
+* Correctness of protocol implementation.
+(Obviously)
-* Encapsulation of cryptographic material to prevent mistakes, excessive exposure.
+* Encapsulation of cryptographic material to prevent mistakes, misuse, excessive exposure.
-* Logical structure that prevents or makes obvious programming errors.
+* Design/structure that prevents or makes obvious programming errors.
 * Restricted implementation, only as much abstraction as needed.
 (Simplicity)

 # Synopsis